yohgaki/validate-php-scr/REFERENCE.md

 Validator IDs are integers.

-Validatetors returns corresponding data type values.
+Validators return corresponding data type values.
 To allow and return other data type values, validator options must be specified.

 Validator ID may be specified like